US Cyber Trust Mark, Green Gradient (JPG)

 To help address this, the FCC is creating a voluntary cybersecurity labeling program for wireless consumer IoT products.
 The program builds on significant public and private sector work on IoT cybersecurity.
 And it will rely on public-private collaboration going forward.

-Under the FCC’s voluntary program, qualifying consumer smart products that meet robust cybersecurity standards will bear a label—including a new “U.S Cyber Trust Mark.”
+UL LLC (UL Solutions) has been selected to serve as the Lead Administrator and a Cybersecurity Label Administrator (CLA) of the FCC’s voluntary cybersecurity labeling program for wireless consumer Internet of Things (IoT) products.
+Under this program, qualifying consumer smart products that meet robust cybersecurity standards will bear a label—including a new “U.S Cyber Trust Mark.”

 This will help consumers make informed decisions about the products they bring into their homes, will differentiate trustworthy products in the marketplace, and create incentives for manufactures to meet higher cybersecurity standards.